zkoss/zk-mvvm-book/data_binding/form_binding.md

     </grid>
 </groupbox>
 ```
 -   In this example, form status variable is `fxStatus ` for the form’s id is ` fx `.
-Its **dirty** property indicates that whether the form has been modified by users or not.
+Its **dirty** property indicates whether the form has been modified by users or not.

 ![MVVM FormBinding Form Dirty](../images/Smalltalks-mvvm-in-zk6-formbinding-form-dirty.png)

-After users modify a field, an exclamation icon shows up next to “Id” field.
+After users modified a field, an exclamation icon shows up next to “Id” field.
 If users click “Save” button or change data back to original value, the exclamation icon disappears.

 Initialize with Form Object
 ===========================
 If you want to gain more control over form binding, e.g. to manipulate the middle object, you can provide an object which implements [Form](http://www.zkoss.org/javadoc/latest/zk/org/zkoss/bind/Form.html) interface (or you can use [SimpleForm](http://www.zkoss.org/javadoc/latest/zk/org/zkoss/bind/SimpleForm.html) for convenient) within ` @init() `.
-This will initialize form binding with your own middle object (Form object), then you can do whatever you want like notifying others when middle object's properties change.
+This will initialize form binding with your own middle object (Form object), then you can do whatever you want, such as notifying others when middle object's properties change.

 #### Initialize with Form object
 ```xml